Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Foundations Related Work

+Based on positive findings in the application of test-driven development, e.g., with respect to error rate, productivity and test frequency \cite{Maximilien2003}, several approaches emerged to use this principle also for modeling tasks \cite{Zugal2012,Zhang2004,glinz2007}.

-Although TDD in combination with formal requirements modeling seems to be a promising approach to support the requirements analysis in automotive development projects, the related work \cite{Zhang2004, glinz2007} doesn't consider a systematic specification of tests to be used to drive the modeling.
-In addition, since these contribution rely on scenario-based modeling, addressing the sampling and coverage concern \cite{Sutcliffe2003} is necessary but not covered sufficiently.
+Although test-driven development in combination with requirements modeling seems to be a promising approach to support the requirements analysis in automotive development projects, the related work \cite{Zhang2004, glinz2007} doesn't consider a systematic specification of tests to be used to drive the modeling.
+In addition, since these contributions rely on scenario-based modeling, addressing the sampling and coverage concern \cite{Sutcliffe2003} is necessary but not covered sufficiently.

-Consequently, we integrate a systematic test-case specification (Sect. \ref{sect:cira}) with scenario-based modeling (Sect. \ref{sect:smlk}), and integrate this with MBSE techniques (Sect. \ref{sect:Model-Based Systems Engineering (MBSE)}) which supports the system architect and test designer to identify when a representative set of requirements is modeled for a current problem / stakeholder concern (sampling), and if an adequate set of test scenarios exists for requirements validation (coverage).
+Consequently, we integrate the systematic test case specification and scenario-based modeling technique introduced in our previous work \cite{Wiecher2021c, Fischbach2022} with the newly developed MBSE technique in this project.
+This supports the system architect and test designer to identify when a representative set of requirements is modeled for a current problem / stakeholder concern (sampling), and if an adequate set of test scenarios exists for requirements validation (coverage).
+C4 C5